Saplak/gyhfyutf/README.md

 Also, I've a specfic folder, to create a Docker image for use Devskim.
 Devskim is very important to automated code review.

+## To run

+To run the app, you just have to write that:
+`pip3 intall -r requirements.txt `
+`python3 app.py`

+You can create a image with Docker file too, using this:
+`docker build -t myapp .`

 ## DevOps

 Here, I have a specfic folder - **test**- to put my test case, using Selenium and I also created a image for this environment to test in my local pipeline.